After we reach a certain age, we need to be more careful about our health. This is a general rule that applies to both men and women.

 Lung cancer proceeds to rise on the scale of the deadliest cancer types, with prostate cancer still being the most common cause of death among men when speaking of cancer-related deaths.

-A lung cancer test is done annually among active and past smokers.
+A lung cancer test is done annually in men and women among active and past smokers.
 It is routine screening for men between the ages of 55 to 80 years old.
 If you are a smoker with a 30-year smoking history, your doctor will recommend doing a lung cancer test.
 The same applies to past smokers who have quit smoking in the past 15 years.

 Different diagnostic methods are used during this screening.
 X-ray, CT scan, pleural tap, and sputum cytology are some of the routine tests done in such cases.
 The doctor will also measure tumor markers and perform lung biopsy as needed.